The Student (newspaper): 'Pure' controversy

-In November 2006 The Student ran a series of front pages highlighting the Christian Union's "Pure" course which allegedly taught that homosexuality was a "curable condition."
-The main complaint of The Student was that the course was being taught at the Chaplaincy Centre, which is a university building.
-This raised concerns in regards to the university's anti-discrimination policy.
-What followed was a temporary ban of the "Pure" course and a subsequent threats of litigation.
-The story became a national press fiasco, though The Student was one of the first to break the story.
+In November 2006, The Student ran a series of front pages drawing readers' attention to the university's Christian Union, which was running a 'Pure' course which allegedly taught that homosexuality was a 'curable condition'.
+The Student complained that the course was being taught on university premises, at the Chaplaincy Centre, and that this breached the university's anti-discrimination policy.
+The course was subsequently banned temporarily, amid threats of litigation.